grpc/proposal/A72-open-telemetry-tracing.md

 ```

-After migration period, users have the flexibility to switch to other propagators.
+With gRPC OpenTelemetry API, users can provide a single composite propagator that
+combines one or multiple `TextMapPropagator` for their client and server separately.
 OpenTelemetry and its extension packages support multiple text map propagators.
-The gRPC OpenTelemetry API allows specifying
-multiple propagators: either public standard ones or custom propagators that
-implement the OpenTelemetry propagator API interface.
-The API composites the
-propagators and gRPC puts all the propagator data into the wire through metadata.
+gRPC puts all the propagator data into the wire through metadata, and receives all the
+data specified from the propagator configuration.
+Users can define their own migration path for context propagators in distributed components.
+Configuring gRPC OpenTelemetry with this propagator when dealing with
+cross-process concerns during migration is straightforward and recommended.
+In the long term, community standardized propagators, e.g. W3C is more encouraged than `GrpcTraceBinPropagator`.
-This allows users to easily migrate a group of applications with an old propagator to
+This also allows users to easily migrate a group of applications with an old propagator to
 a new propagator.
 An example migration path can be:
 1. Configure server to accept both old and new propagators.
 2. Configure the client with the desired new propagators and to drop the old propagator.